openmediavault/openmediavault-docs/services.rst

 		username@10.10.0.12:/srv/dev-disk-by-label-VOLUME1/Documents

 .. warning::
 	When the rsync task is configured using ssh with PKA, the script that runs the jobs is non-interactive, this means there cannot be a neither a passphrase for the private key or a login password.
 Make sure your private is not created with a password (in case is imported).
-Also make sure the remote server can accept PKA and not enforce password login.
+Also make sure the remote server can accept PKA and does not enforce password login.

 **Authentication (remote)**